cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    modified file at your computer.
 b) Additionally you can check the files WITHIN the downloaded setup
    package:
-   The hash values of these files are also within the files md5sum.txt and sha1sum.txt.
+   The hash values of these files are within the files md5sum.txt and sha1sum.txt, which will be unpacked as part of the archive.

 In order to do the integrity check of the downloaded or unpacked files you can use the wide-spread tools MD5SUM and SHA1SUM.